BrettBlomb/cloud-api-test-automation/README.md

 - Cloud-based storage for test artifacts

 These were intentionally left out to keep the framework focused and stable.
 ---

+📍 Visibility & Results

+Lambda execution results are visible in multiple places:

+- GitHub Actions logs, where the Lambda response is printed and used to gate the build
+- AWS CloudWatch Logs, which store execution details, runtime metrics, and response output for monitoring and troubleshooting

+This separation reflects real-world practices, where CI provides fast feedback and cloud logs provide operational visibility.
+---

 ## 📫 Contact